-Our Great state of Western Australia has been deep into this little ‘Natural Wine’ revolution for quite some time now and has some impressive producers.
-If you’ve been wanting to try some of these out then list definitely contains some of the best in the state.
+Our Great state of Western Australia has been deep in this lofi revolution for quite some time now and a whole swathe of new producers have appeared whilst some of the old guard have only improved with time – much like a fine wine (I’ll see myself out).
+If you’ve been wanting to take a sip of the Kool Aid then this list, which is arranged in no particular order, contains some of the best and most approachable producers in the State.

 Andries and Yoko, Denmark

-These guys are single handedly levering the long rod out of the tight arses of the wine world everywhere.
-Love them.
+Brave New Wine are single handedly levering the long rod out of the tight arses of the wine world everywhere.

 Nic Peterkin, Margaret River